 MFRI’s internship opportunities offer students the chance to earn course credits, build their resumes and enhance their knowledge.
 Interns and student workers participate on all MFRI teams as they learn about military members, veterans and their families.
 We are proud to work in collaboration with Purdue University departments that are educating future leaders.

-Q: Describe the most meaningful part of your experience working in education and employment at MFRI.
+Q: Describe the most meaningful part of your experience working in external relations.

 Q: How has your experience as a military kid motivated your work at MFRI?

 A: While job searching, I realized that I wanted to work where I could make a positive contribution while learning new skills.
 As a military kid, I was motivated to work at MFRI because I believed that my past experiences allowed me to have a deeper understanding of the work that MFRI does.